Shanibudi/Lossless-networks-project/README.md

 - S0 and S1 can still drain to their next hops until the downstream buffers hit the threshold, so their occupancy can stabilize lower than L0 and L2 during the buildup.
 - once the cycle is saturated, all four cycle buffers stop draining, but by then L0 and L2 already accumulated more because they were the injection sources.

----

-# What’s Different Between the Scenarios

-### Scenario 1
-- only two flows (F1, F2)
-- lower injection rates and fewer total packets
-- buffers rise but stay below a level that blocks the whole cycle

-### Scenario 2
-- adds F3 and increases total injection load
-- the extra load pushes the cycle buffers past the PFC threshold and eventually to full

----

-# Key Clarifications About PFC and Deadlock Behavior

-## Clarification 1: PFC only stops new packets from S1 → L0
+2) PFC only stops new packets from S1 → L0

 PFC does not drain L0’s buffer by itself.
 If L0 cannot forward to S0 because S0 is blocked, L0’s buffer can stay full or increase if there is local injection.

----

-## Clarification 2: In a cycle, multiple buffers can become blocked simultaneously
+3) In a cycle, multiple buffers can become blocked simultaneously

 Even after L0 pauses S1, L0 still cannot drain because the next hop may be blocked by another pause.